femiabimbola/Mern-auth/README.md

-# A Codebase on Authentication using Expresss and Passport
+# A Codebase on Authentication using Expresss and Jsonwebtoken

 ### For Backend